Michelle Brasier: Personal life

 Brasier met later comedic partner Laura Frew in 2013 at a murder mystery party.

-She deals with a high risk of developing bowel, stomach, pancreatic, or ovarian cancer due to an hereditary illness, to which she lost both her father and brother in 2006.
+She deals with a high risk of developing bowel, stomach, pancreatic, or ovarian cancer due to a hereditary illness, to which she lost both her father and brother in 2006.

 Her partner Tim Lancaster is a musician who performs in some of Brasier's shows, including Average Bear.
 They met when both performing in a production of the stage show, Legally Blonde, when she was just beginning to look into her genetic history.

 In August 2023 Brasier made news after her luggage was lost on a KLM flight despite her locating the luggage using an AirTag.